bayesian-optimization/BayesianOptimization/README.md

 )
 ```

-The BayesianOptimization object will work all of the box without much tuning needed.
+The BayesianOptimization object will work out of the box without much tuning needed.
 The main method you should be aware of is `maximize`, which does exactly what you think it does.

 There are many parameters you can pass to maximize, nonetheless, the most important ones are:
 - `n_iter`: How many steps of bayesian optimization you want to perform.
 The more steps the more likely to find a good maximum you are.